 The Swan's Neck daffodil is a white daffodil that keeps its flowers bent toward the earth.
 It is fairly small and should be planted close to the front for the best viewing opportunities.

 Dense mounds of tiny fragrant white flowers form a spreading carpet under large perennials and annuals in the spring border.

-Swiss chard is a leafy green that can be used in salads or cooked.
+Swiss chard is a leafy green that can be harvested continually to be used in salads or cooked.
 Its leaves may be plain green or have red midribs.

 This umbelliferous perennial is attractive to bees and other pollinators.
 It is mildly fragrant.
 Valerian is an excellent addition to the back of the garden and it reseeds readily.

 Van Sion is a bright yellow daffodil streaked with green.
 It is double, with many softly pointed petals.

 This semi-evergreen shrub is native to wetland areas and has an arching habit.
 Fragrant white flowers appear in summer followed by beautiful maroon foliage in autumn.

 Classically planted in moist areas such as lakes and ponds, this elegant tree should be given plenty of room and planted well away from structures.

 A more delicate species than its red-flowered cousin, bergamot has lovely lavender flowers and a more graceful look.
 It is attractive to bees, butterflies, and hummingbirds.